sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 module.exports = async function(context, commands) {
     await commands.measure.start('https://www.sitespeed.io');
     // Hide everything
-    // We do not hide the body since the body needs to be visibile when we do the magic to find the staret of the
+    // We do not hide the body since the body needs to be visible when we do the magic to find the staret of the
     // navigation by adding a layer of orange on top of the page await commands.js.run('for (let node of document.body.childNodes) { if (node.style) node.style.display = "none";}');
     // Start measurning